MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 ### Recommendations

-1. **Complete Big-Block Alternatives draft** as the next immediate priority
+1. **Complete Big-Block Alternatives article draft** as the next priority.

-2. **Finalize image selection** for all articles including recently completed research
+2. **Establish publishing workflow** including final locations for articles and images.

-3. **Establish publishing workflow** including final locations for articles and images
+3. **Begin planning for additional articles** from the list of newly identified topics, prioritizing the "10 Rare Muscle Cars" article due to its high priority.

-4. **Begin planning work on the "10 Rare Muscle Cars" article** as the next highest priority new topic
+4. **Finalize image selection** for all articles to prepare for publication.

 ### Next Actions

-1. Complete draft for Big-Block Alternatives article based on research and outline
+1. Begin drafting the Big-Block Alternatives article
-2. Finalize image collection for all articles
+2. Finalize image collection for all completed and in-progress articles
 3. Establish publishing workflow and hosting platform for completed articles
-4. Begin preliminary research on "10 Rare Muscle Cars" article
+4. Review new article opportunities and begin work on the "10 Rare Muscle Cars" article

 ### Active Tasks (March 26, 2025)
-- Completed Mercury Cyclone article (100% complete)
+- Completed Mercury Cyclone article (ahead of schedule)
-- Completed Hellcat comparison article (100% complete)
+- Completed Hellcat comparison article (ahead of schedule)
-- Completed Big-Block Alternatives research, analysis, external links, and outline (40% complete)
+- Completed research, analysis, external links, and outline for Big-Block Alternatives article
 - Remaining tasks to address:
   1. Draft Big-Block Alternatives article
   2. Finalize multimedia for all articles